Just-a-NoobieDev/auction-go-server/README.md

 ## Overview

-This project is an online auction system built with Golang, PostgreSQL, and Gin.
+This project is the backend server of an online auction system built with Golang, PostgreSQL, and Gin - Gorm.

 ## Prerequisites